Top 7 Drinks to Support Your Immune Resilience

 Bone Broth

 Bone broth is a highly nutritious liquid made from brewed bones and connective tissues.
-Bone broth may be made from cow, poultry, or even fish bones.
+Bone broth may be made from cows, poultry, or even fish bones.
 It is full of minerals and other nutrients that offer a list of health benefits from digestive to joint health.

 Bone broth also helps to support immune resilience.
 According to a 2000 study published in Chest, chicken soup and chicken broth may help to reduce inflammation and improve immune resilience (5).
 According to a 1999 study published in the Journal of Leukocyte Biology, the GAG heparan sulfate in bone broth can improve B and T cell function (6).